Meshach Taylor: Television and film

 In 1996, Taylor hosted his own series on HGTV, The Urban Gardener with Meshach Taylor, and in 1998, he hosted Meshach Taylor's Hidden Caribbean on The Travel Channel.
 He was a regular panelist on the 2000 revival of the television game show To Tell the Truth.
 He co-hosted Living Live! with Florence Henderson on Retirement Living TV in 2008 until the program was revamped as The Florence Henderson Show.

 Taylor had been friends with actor Joe Mantegna since they appeared together in 1969 in the musical Hair.
 Taylor guest-starred in 2012 on Criminal Minds eighth season in the episode "The Fallen", opposite Mantegna as Harrison Scott, Rossi's former Marine sergeant with whom he served in Vietnam.
 In January 2014, he reprised this role in "The Road Home" which aired January 22, 2014, just five months before his death.
 Mantegna led a Criminal Minds tenth season episode "Anonymous", to honor Taylor on January 21, 2015.

 Taylor appeared in such feature films as Mannequin, Mannequin Two: On the Move, and Damien: Omen II.

-Personal life
+Personal life and death

 Taylor married actress Bianca Ferguson in 1983.
 He had four children, three with Bianca and one from a previous marriage.
 His children are daughters Tamar, Esme and Yasmine and son Tariq; he had four grandchildren.

-Death

 Taylor died of colorectal cancer on June 28, 2014, at his home in Altadena, California.
-Taylor is survived by his wife, his four children, his mother Hertha Ward Taylor, two siblings, and four grandchildren.
+He was survived by his wife, his four children, his mother Hertha Ward Taylor, two siblings, and four grandchildren.
 A memorial service to celebrate his life was held at Forest Lawn Memorial Park (Hollywood Hills) on July 6, 2014.